Taapke/weather-widget/README.md

 # WeatherWidget

-Welcome to World Wide Weather, an Angular-based application that allows you to explore the current weather conditions by simply clicking on a location on the map.
+Welcome to World Wide Weather, an Angular-based weather widget that allows you to explore the current weather conditions by simply clicking on a location on the map.
 This project was generated with Angular Cli version 17.1.0.

 ## Prerequisites